allenyin/allen_wireless/myopen_multi/headstage2_firmware/README.md

-Firmware for RHD-based wireless headstages.
+#Firmware for RHD-based wireless headstages.

 The final version is radio_AGC_IIR_SAA.asm.
+Usage example:

 1. Connect cables as the following ()...
 2. Uncomment the `FIMRWARE_VERSION=radio_AGC_IIR_SAA` line in Makefile.